-What coins should I know about?
+What coins should I know before I invest in cryptocurrency?

 Bitcoin is the most popular – its success and its application of blockchain technology have laid the groundwork for countless other coins.
 It also holds the greatest value and is the most widely available.
 El Salvador recently deemed it official tender, there are bitcoin ATMs around the world, and there are plenty of businesses that accept it as payment.
 It’s a great place to start your crypto journey, but it’s not the only coin you should know about.

 Altcoin is an umbrella term that refers to non-bitcoin crypto.
 As of November 2021, 60% of the crypto market was comprised of altcoins: there were more than 12,000 of them, with new ones constantly being developed.
 Some of the most popular include Ether, Tether, Cardano, Binance, and XRP – they each have multi-billion-dollar market caps.
 (Bitcoin reigns supreme, however, with a reported $1.1 trillion market cap; that’s roughly 45% of the crypto market).
 A majority of altcoins also operate using blockchain technology, but some, like Ether, do so in a completely different way and operate on the Ethereum network.